syncfusion-content/maui-docs/MAUI/Shimmer/getting-started.md

 ## Change different Shimmer views

-The `.NET MAUI Shimmer` control provides seven different Shimmer types of views, it can be assigned to the control using the `Type` property.
+The `.NET MAUI Shimmer` control provides seven different Shimmer types of views.
+It can be assigned to the control using the `Type` property.
 By default, the control is assigned to the `CirclePersona` view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}